-LinkedIn Learning is a for-profit video based learning platform focused on teaching professionals the skills they need to succeed in their careers.
-It provides courses on a variety of career-related topics such as leadership, public speaking, Excel, personal branding, and more.
+LinkedIn Learning is a for-profit online learning platform focused on teaching professionals the skills they need to succeed in their careers.
+It provides video-based courses on a variety of career-related topics such as leadership, public speaking, Excel, personal branding, and more.

 Who owns LinkedIn Learning?

-LinkedIn was acquired by Microsoft in 2016.
+LinkedIn was acquired by Microsoft in 2016, and the founder of LinkedIn joined Microsoft’s board.
 As a subsidiary of LinkedIn, LinkedIn Learning is also owned by Microsoft.